merlin-neurotech/WizardHat/README.md

 After each time window, data is saved to a CSV file in your directory under a folder called 'data' and is constantly updated while your stream is running.
 Each new streaming session you establish will create a new CSV file.

-These are the basics of WizardHat; to learn how to transform, filter, and visualize the data on a graph, refer to the documentation file in this repository.
+These are the basics of WizardHat; to learn how to transform, filter, and visualize the data on a graph, refer to the [WizardHat documentation](https://docs.google.com/document/d/1dOymsVdVxN3SgN3mRIzHV1xmjpIjEvz5QSDIQ66D6To/edit?usp=sharing).

-To gain a deeper understanding into how our framework operates, take a look under the hood or read the [WizardHat documentation](https://docs.google.com/document/d/1dOymsVdVxN3SgN3mRIzHV1xmjpIjEvz5QSDIQ66D6To/edit?usp=sharing).
+To gain a deeper understanding into how our framework operates, take a look under the hood.

 ## Authors
-Matt Laporte
+Matt Laporte,
-Ben Cuthbert
+Ben Cuthbert,
 Omri Nachmani

 ## Contributors
+Abigail
 Jorge
 Dan
 Colton